greenrd/topgit/README.md

 2. Having a self-contained topic system in local refs space

-To us, 1. does not appear to be very convincing, while 2. is quite desirable for 'git-log topic' etc. working, and increased conceptual simplicity.
+To us, 1. does not appear to be very convincing, while 2. is quite desirable for `git-log topic` etc. working, and increased conceptual simplicity.

 Thus, we choose to instantiate all the topic branches of given remote